vafran/Killercoda_Scenarios/CKA2025/api_gateway-01/step1/q.md

 Your goal is to replace the `nginx-ingress` with the equivalent Gateway API resources.

 1.  **Create a `Gateway` resource named `nginx-gateway`.**
-    Use the provided `nginx-gateway-class`.
+    Use the provided `nginx` GatewayClass.
 This resource represents the entry point for traffic.

 2.  **Create an `HTTPRoute` resource named `nginx-httproute`.**
     Attach the `HTTPRoute` to your new `nginx-gateway`.